hallvardnmbu/transformer/README.txt

 The theory is presented in `report.pdf`, along with results and simplified implementation examples.

 The implementation, examples and results are presented in their corresponding directories.
-During training of the latter four games, Orion HPC (https://orion.nmbu.no) at the Norwegian University of Life Sciences (NMBU) provided computational resources.
+During training, Orion HPC (https://orion.nmbu.no) at the Norwegian University of Life Sciences (NMBU) provided computational resources.

 ---